gonodono/web-widgets/README.md

 + Each framework has three versions: Minimal, Simple, and Scroll.

-  + The Minimal ones are rather bare-bones; just enough to show as busy before displaying a static image or an error.
+  + The Minimal ones are rather bare-bones; just enough to show as busy before displaying a static image or a failure message.

   + The Simple versions provide reload buttons, create more efficient images, and are clickable to allow opening their pages in a browser app.

-  + The Scroll ones have the same features as the Simple, but the image is created to be as tall as is allowed by the App Widget API's size limit, and is then displayed as the only item in a `ListView` or `LazyColumn`.
+  + The Scroll ones have the same features as the Simple, but the image is created to be (almost) as tall as is allowed by the App Widget API's size limit, and is then displayed as the only item in a `ListView` or `LazyColumn`.

 + Neither framework's examples really do much as far as data persistence goes.
   The Glance versions manage to use only runtime variables, because